 At what age can a child sit the Lexplore assessment?

-At the minute our assessment is for primary children in years 2 to 5, however, our team is currently in the process of carrying out a verification project for years 6 , 7 , 8 and 9.
+At the minute our assessment is for primary and secondary children in years 2 to 9.

-If you are interested in Lexplore for different age groups including years 6 , 7 , 8 and 9 do get in touch with our team.
-There are plenty of opportunities for schools to get involved with our project and access exclusive early bird offers.
+If you are interested in Lexplore for different age groups do get in touch with our team.
+There are plenty of opportunities for schools and organisations to get involved with our development projects and access exclusive early bird offers.